 Patients with primary central nervous system lymphomas are treated with high-dose methotrexate with and without the combination of rituximab.
-About two-thirds of patients can achieve a complete response and led productive lives.
-One of them, Tom DesFosses, even helped organized a yearly bikathon for fund raising to enhance brain tumor and cancer research at Beth Israel Deaconess Medical Center.
+About two-thirds of patients can achieve a complete response and lead productive lives.
+One of these patients, Tom DesFosses, even helped organized a yearly bikeathon for fund raising to enhance brain tumor and cancer research at Beth Israel Deaconess Medical Center.

 Metastatic Tumors to the Central Nervous System: This category of tumors includes various types of metastases from systemic malignancies, including brain metastases, leptomeningeal metastases, and spinal epidural metastases.
 Treatment may consist of a combination of surgery, radiation or chemotherapy.
 Frameless sterotactic radiosurgery is the latest modality of radiation that delivers precisely targeted treatments to brain and vertebral metastases.